The Church of Commissioners for England is committed to safeguarding and preserving the privacy of its visitors.

 Cessation of processing for marketing purposes

-You have the right to ask us not to process your personal data for marketing purposes.
+As mentioned above, you have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by contacting us at email@example.com or The Church Commissioners of England, Church House, 31 Great Smith St, SW1P 3AZ.
+You can also exercise the right at any time by contacting us at email@example.com.

 Cookies – what are they?